How do you identify/avoid AI generated Music?

 MattMoney

 Honestly, you've got all the hallmarks mentioned here already.
-Noisy vocals (and drums especially!), instruments blending together, stilted lyrics, and basic structure are pretty much all the hallmarks.
+Noisy vocals (and drums especially!), instruments blending together, stilted lyrics, and basic structure are pretty much all of them.

 A few weeks ago I busted a dude in a random discord for an obviously AI generated song